Orthopedic Center for Sports Medicine

 Reaching upward is a requirement for many jobs.
 If you start to feel persistent pain in your shoulder with these motions, you might have a rotator cuff injury.
-At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, William Sherman, MD, and their team specialize in diagnosing and treating rotator cuff injuries so you can continue using your shoulder freely.
+At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, and their team specialize in diagnosing and treating rotator cuff injuries so you can continue using your shoulder freely.
 For more information on available treatments for rotator cuff injuries, call Orthopedic Center for Sports Medicine or schedule an appointment online today.

 Rotator cuff injuries are tears or strains affecting the rotator cuff, a group of tendons in your shoulder.
 Rotator cuff injuries are especially common in people who use a lot of overhead motions with their arms, like painters, electricians, and carpenters.